mrndev/httpserver/README.md

 *NOTE*: You will need to install the stress-ng package first (for example "sudo apt install stress-ng" on ubuntu)

-Studying the script source code a bit, you should be able add any other shell commands to the script.
+Studying the script source code a bit, you should be able add any other shell too.